-- O1 To ensure that additions and alterations do C1 not have an unsympathetic impact on the architectural style of the original building. - O2 To ensure that additions and alterations do not detract from the character of the area or have an unreasonable impact on surrounding properties. - Alterations and additions to post-1950s residential towers have regard to: - a) their visual prominence; - b) impacts on views from public spaces; - c) impacts on view sharing from private properties; - d) the architectural integrity of the existing building; and - e) the materials and finishes of the existing building.
+Obje ctives Contr rols 01 To ensure that additions and alterations do not have an unsympathetic impact on the architectural style of the original C1 Alterations and additions to post-1950s residential towers have regard to: building. a) their visual prominence; 02 O2 To ensure that additions and alterations do not detract from the character of the area or have an unreasonable impact on è b) impacts on views from public spaces; c) impacts on view sharing from private properties; surrounding properties. d) the architectural integrity of the existing building; and e) the materials and finishes of the existing building.